 PCORnet Coordinating Center

-The PCORnet Coordinating Center is composed of three organizations working to lead the network’s data and engagement activities and support the overall network infrastructure.
+The PCORnet Coordinating Center is composed of two organizations working to lead the network’s data and engagement activities and support the overall network infrastructure.